 Clifton Black at Law Offices of Clifton Black, P.C. has nearly a decade of experience dealing with licensing authorities.
 He will use this experience to your advantage and attempt to work out a settlement with the licensing authorities or have the violations dropped.
 Call (719) 328-1616 to schedule a time to speak with Mr. Black more about your situation.

-Law Offices of Clifton Black, P.C. defends clients of marijuana business violations in areas such as El Paso County, Crowley County, Lincoln County, Elbert County and Douglas County.
+Law Offices of Clifton Black, P.C. defends clients of marijuana business violations in areas such as El Paso County, Denver County, and Arapahoe County.

 - Regulations for the Retail Marijuana Industry